thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack::

-Updates message properties and tags.
+Marks or unmarks a message as junk, read, flagged, or tagged.
 Updating external messages will throw an *ExtensionError*.

 .. api-header::
    :label: Parameters